 - ½ teaspoon cumin

 - ½ teaspoon salt, or more to taste

 - 1 kg potatoes, peeled in cut into wedges

 - Chopped coriander for garnish

 • Add in the vegetable stock or water, tomatoes, spices and salt and bring to the boil.
-Cover with a lid and reduce the heat to medium low.
-Leave to simmer gently for 1h30 or until the meat is almost cooked and separates easily.
+Cover with a lid and reduce the heat to medium-low.
+Leave to simmer gently for 1h30 to 2 hours or until the meat is almost cooked and separates easily.
 Stir occasionally.
 If at any point throughout cooking it looks like there are not enough liquids in the saucepan, add in a few tablespoons of water.

 • Add the potato wedges in the saucepan pushing them into the liquid and cover with a lid.
 Leave to simmer until the potatoes are soft and cooked, about 20 minutes.
 Uncover and transfer in the olives.
 Give a gentle stir to the content of the saucepan and simmer for 5 minutes.
 Taste and adjust the seasoning with salt if necessary.
 Serve immediately with bread.